ClusterHQ/flocker/docs/gettinginvolved/infrastructure/packaging.rst

 So the ``build-package`` script bundles those packages into the operating system package.
 We refer to these as "Omnibus" packages.

-To build omnibus pacakgess, create a VirtualEnv and install Flocker then its release dependencies:
+To build omnibus packages, create a VirtualEnv and install Flocker then its release dependencies:

 .. code-block:: sh